Hezekiah-Sacayanan/PRO-Future-Engineers-2025/t-photos/README.md

 # Team Photos

-This folder contains two photos of the participating team members:
+This folder contains five photos of the participating team members:

 - `Official (TeamName).jpg` – Each of our formal photo used for competition registration and documentation
 - `Funny.jpg` – A creative or lighthearted photo of the whole team, showcasing team spirit and collaboration